 Ms. Middleton has served as a member of our Board of Directors since July 2021.
-Ms. Middleton is the Chief Strategy Officer of PrismWork, a leadership and culture consultancy and former Chief Executive Officer of Britelite Immersive, an experiential creative technology company that builds immersive and interactive client experiences, which sold to a strategic in November 2021.
-Previously, she served as the CEO of Ansira, an independent marketing technology and services company focused on customer relationship development, and prior to that held top-level management positions with Twitter, Performics, which is a global performance marketing solutions firm, and Hewlett-Packard where her tenure there included managing revenue marketing where she led the global sales marketing team that drove a 40% growth in revenue.
+Ms. Middleton is a co-founder of PrismWork, a leadership and culture consultancy.
+She is also the former Chief Executive Officer of Britelite Immersive, an experiential creative technology company that built immersive and interactive client experiences, which sold to a strategic in November 2021.
+Previously, she served as the CEO of Ansira, an independent marketing technology and services company focused on customer relationship development; and prior to that held top-level management positions with Twitter; Performics, which is a global performance marketing solutions firm; and Hewlett-Packard where she led global advertising.
 During her nearly 30-year career, Ms. Middleton has also consulted broadly across industries to assist companies to manage global teams, optimize digital marketing and nurture company culture.
-She currently serves on the board of Marin Software, a public company and Level, a PE-backed marketing services company.
-She is also an advisor for several early-stage startup companies.
+She currently serves on the board of Marin Software, a public company; and two PE-backed marketing services companies: Level Agency and Bond Brand Loyalty.
+She is also an advisor for several early-stage companies founded and run by women.
 Ms. Middleton received a BA degree in Technical Journalism from Oregon State University where she serves as a member of OSU's School of Arts & Communication Advisory Council.